Zig-Zag Modules: Cosheaves and K-Theory: Euler Curves and Virtual Diagrams

-To begin, let $\mathsf{pMod}^{\Vect}_{fin}((\RR, \NN)^{\wwedge})$ denote the category of $\Vect$-valued constructible cosheaves on $\RR$ (stratified by the discrete subset consisting of the natural numbers) that are eventually constant, i.e., there exists $N \in \NN$ such that beyond $N$ the cosheaf is constant.
+To begin, let $\mathsf{pMod}^{\Vect}_{fin}(\RR)$ denote the category of $\Vect$-valued constructible cosheaves on our stratified $\RR$ that are eventually constant, i.e., there exists $N \in \NN$ such that beyond $N$ the cosheaf is constant.
 This category has a monoidal structure induced by $\oplus$ in $\Vect$, so the objects in the category form a (commutative, unital) monoid.

 We require a small tweak to the category $\mathsf{Diag}$ from \cite{BubVirtual}.
 As we allow features to persist for all future time, our persistence diagrams are built from the extended real line $\RR \cup \{\infty\}$; this is a minor point and we suppress it from notation.